kkini/Assigments/README.md

 This repository contains some piece of work that I did at Mindtree as a part of internal assignment

-This is Java scalable Application (JSP + Servlet + Mysql) for adding and searching a corruption story based on state and department.
+This is Java scalable Application (JSP + Servlet + Mysql) for adding and searching corruption story based on state and department.